 In Hermanson, the Washington Court of Appeals held that non-employee agent physicians are not within the scope of a hospital’s corporate attorney-client privilege.
 The court rejected the argument that Youngs encompasses a non-employee agent physician, reasoning instead that in Newman, “the court expressly declined to expand the scope of corporate attorney-client privilege beyond the employer-employee context.”

-The court also expressly declined to adopt the rule from other jurisdictions, including the Ninth Circuit, that corporate attorney-client privilege extends to non-employee agents who are the “functional equivalent” of an employee.
+The court also expressly declined to adopt the rule from other jurisdictions, including the 9th Circuit, that corporate attorney-client privilege extends to non-employee agents who are the “functional equivalent” of an employee.

 Conflict Between the New Hermanson Rule and Other Jurisdictions